 What is WISE?

 The Women in Science and Engineering (WISE) program is a groundbreaking partnership between Garrison Forest and The Johns Hopkins University.
-We place talented GFS students in Hopkins labs three times a week for a whole semester.
+We place talented GFS students in Hopkins labs two afternoons a week for about 15 weeks of a semester.
 WISE students are carefully matched with a Hopkins mentor (professor or graduate student) for a semester and participate fully in the research focus of a Hopkins lab.

 - WHO PARTICIPATES?

 WISE projects range across disciplines from JHU’s Whiting School of Engineering, Krieger School of Arts & Sciences, Bloomberg School of Public Health, and the School of Medicine.
 Students have tackled WISE projects ranging from biology and biomedical engineering, chemistry and cognitive science, anthropology and art history, neuroscience and nutrition, fluid mechanics and food deserts, and education and electrical engineering to name just a few.
 Many WISE projects are cross-disciplinary, cross-departmental, and even multi-School in design, providing WISE students with a valuable window into the breadth and focus of STEM study and the collaborative nature of STEM research.

 In addition to in-depth time in a Hopkins lab and working one-on-one with graduate-level researchers, WISE students are included in lectures, seminars, departmental meetings and other activities designed to expose them to a range of science and engineering disciplines.
 STEM-related events at Hopkins and field trips to such regional resources as the National Institutes of Health, Goddard Space Flight Center, Johns Hopkins Applied Physics Laboratory and the Central Intelligence Agency raise students' awareness of the range of science careers available to them.